christinathr2000/TennisCoach/README.md

 The output is stored in the ```AlphaPose/output/``` in form of an annotated video and a json file.

-For simplicity, we provide a Notebook.
+For simplicity, we provide a Notebook, which includes all the above mentioned steps.